+Central Provident Fund ("CPF") or Supplementary Retirement Scheme ("SRS") Investors

+5. CPF or SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks or SRS Operators to submit votes by 5.00 pm on 19 April 2022.

+Personal Data

+5. By submitting this proxy form, the member accepts and agrees to the personal data privacy terms set out in the Notice of the AGM dated 13 April 2022.
-Central Provident Fund ("CPF") or Supplementary Retirement Scheme ("SRS") Investors 5.
-CPF or SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks or SRS Operators to submit e, (Name) (NRIC No. /Passport t No. /Cor mpany Regis tration No.) (Address) ng a member/members of CHINA SUNSINE CHEMICAL HOLDINGS LTD. (the "Company"), hereby appour proxy to vote for me/us on my/our behalf, at the Annual General Meeting ("AGM") of the Company etronic means on Friday, 30 April 2021 at 4.00 p.m., and at any adjournment thereof.
-I/We direct the xy to vote for or against, or abstain from voting on, the Resolutions to be proposed at the AGM as indicated , to be con e Chairman of the Meeti eld by way of lo.
-Resolutions relating to: For Against Abstain Adoption of Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2020, together with the Independent Auditor's Report thereon Declaration of a final one-tier tax exempt dividend of 1 Singapore cent per ordinary share for the financial year ended 31 December 2020 Re-election of Mr Lim Heng Chong Benny as a Director 4 Re-election of Mr Koh Choon Kong as a Director 5 Re-election of Mr Mdm Xu Chun Hua as a Director Approval for the continued appointment of Mr Lim Heng Chong Benny as an independent Director by shareholders for purposes of Rule 210(5)(d)(iii)(A) of the Listing Manual Approval for the continued appointment of Mr Lim Heng Chong Benny as an independent Director by shareholders (excluding Directors and CEO, and their respective associates) for purposes of Rule 210(5)(d)(iii)(B) of the Listing Manual Approval for the continued appointment of Mr Koh Choon Kong as an independent Director by shareholders for purposes of Rule 210(5)(d)(iii)(A) of the Listing Manual Approval for the continued appointment of Mr Koh Choon Kong as an independent Director by shareholders (excluding Directors and CEO, and their respective associates) for purposes of Rule 210(5)(d)(iii)(B) of the Listing Manual Approval for the continued appointment of Mdm Xu Chun Hua as an independent Director by shareholders for purposes of Rule 210(5)(d)(iii)(A) of the Listing Manual Approval for the continued appointment of Mdm Xu Chun Hua as an independent Director by shareholders (excluding Directors and CEO, and their respective associates) for purposes of Rule 210(5)(d)(iii)(B) of the Listing Manual Approval for the payment of Directors' fees of S\$190,000 for the financial year ended 31 December 2020 Re-appointment of Messrs Nexia TS Public Accounting Corporation as the Company's Auditor, and to authorise the Directors to fix their remuneration Authority for Directors to allot and issue new shares pursuant to Section 161 of the Companies Act, Cap.
-50 and the listing rules of the SGX-ST 5 Renewal of Share Purchase Mandate thing will be conducted by poll.
-If you wish the Chairman of the Meeting as your proxy to cast all your votes "For" of (I) within the relevant box provided.
-Alternatively, if you wish to exercise your votes both "For" and "Against" the relater of shares in the boxes provided.
-If you wish the Chairman of the Meeting as your proxy to abstain from voting stain" box provided in respect of that resolution.
-Alternatively, please insert the relevant number of shares that the irected to abstain from voting in the "Abstain" box provided in respect of that resolution.
-In the absence of specific pintment of the Chairman of the Meeting as your proxy for that resolution will be treated as invalid. evant resolut g on any reso le Chairman tion, please insection, please to olution, please to of the Meeting ert the relevant tick (✔) in the as your proxy ed this day of 2021 TOTAL NUMBER OF S HARES HE LD IN:

-(a) CDP Register (b) Register of Members
+I/We, (Name (NRIC No. /Passp ort No. /Co ompany Regis stration No. OT heing a a member/members of CHINA SUNSINE CHEMICAL HOLDINGS LTD. (the "Company ") herehy annoint the (Address Chairman o he Me eting as my/our proxy to vote for me/us on my/our behalf, at the Annual General M eeting ("AC GM") of the Company, t oe con vened and held by way of electronic means on Friday, 29 April 2022 at 10.00 a.m., ect the Chairman of the Meeting as my/our proxy to vote for or against, or abstain from and at an y adjournmer nt thereof. oropos ect the Chairman of the Meeting as my/our proxy to vote for or against, or abstain in ed at the AGM as indicated hereunder: oni voting t JII, LIIE RESUI ענוטווא נט ט • No. Resolutions relating to: For Against Abstain 1 Adoption of Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2021, together with the Independent Auditor's Report thereon 2 Declaration of a final one-tier tax exempt dividend of 1 Singapore cent per ordinary share, and a final one-tier tax exempt special dividend of 1 Singapore cent per ordinary share for the financial year ended 31 December 2021 3 Re-election of Mr Xu Cheng Qiu as a Director 4 Re-election of Mr Xu Jun as a Director 5 Re-election of Mr Yan Tang Feng as a Director 6 Re-election of Mr Liu De Ming as a Director 7 Approval for the payment of Directors' fees of S\$180,000 for the financial year ended 31 December 2021 8 Re-appointment of Messrs Nexia TS Public Accounting Corporation as the Company's Auditor, and to authorise the Directors to fix their remuneration 9 Authority for Directors to allot and issue new shares pursuant to Section 161 of the Companies Act 1967 of Singapore and the listing rules of the SGX-ST 10 Renewal of Share Purchase Mandate esolution esolution from von number hat res g will be conducted by poll.
+If you wish the Chairman of the Meeting as your proxy to cast all you, please tick (\checkmark) within the relevant box provided.
+Alternatively, if you wish to exercise your voting, please insert the relevant number of shares in the boxes provided.
+If you wish the Chairman ting on any resolution, please tick (\checkmark) in the "Abstain" box provided in respect of that resolution of shares that the Chairman of the Meeting as your proxy is directed to abstain from voting in tolution.
+In the absence of specific directions in respect of a resolution, the appointment of the Colution will be treated as invalid. es both "For of the Meet .
+Alternative " and " Against ting as your pro ely, please insel " box provided the relevant bxy to abstaint t the relevant in respect o Dated 1 this day of 2022 TOTAL NUMBER OF SHARE S HELD IN: (a) CDP Register (b) Register of Me embers (b) Register of the 1